RockefellerArchiveCenter/dm-transfer-workflow/index.md

 ## Required Steps for Transferring Digital Media at the RAC

 There are 4 required steps for the correct inventorying and transferring of digital media.
-The steps require the use of various tools, hardware, and workstations, and digital media transfer files will need to be saved and moved to different destinations, depending on the stage in the workflow as well as the specific tools used to complete a workflow step.
+The steps require the use of various tools, hardware, and workstations, and digital media transfer files will need to be saved and moved to different destinations, depending on the stage in the workflow.
 The end result will be a transferred digital media item, free of viruses and malware, stored on the Digital Records (X) drive with complete documentation of the item and the transfer actions applied to it saved on the Digital Media Log.

-The steps should be completed in order.
+The steps should be completed in the following order:

 1. Inventory digital media item using Digital Media Log
 2. Transfer digital media item using appropriate hardware and tools (If you experience difficulties using the available tools for transferring digital media items, consult the [troubleshooting page](troubleshooting) and/or use the [Advanced Troubleshooting Template](error_reporting#advanced_troubleshooting_template) to communicate your issues to the Advanced Troubleshooting Team)